ayushcodes-dev/ZenLock/README.md

 ## ✨ Features

-- 🔒 **Secure Storage** — All your passwords are encrypted and stored locally for maximum privacy.
+- 🔒 **Secure Storage** — All your passwords are encrypted and stored locally on your device for maximum privacy.
 - ⚙️ **Smart Password Generator** — Instantly create strong, random, and unique passwords.
 - 📋 **One-Click Copy** — Copy passwords or usernames instantly and safely.
 - 💾 **Local-First** — Your data never leaves your device.